 - Like after share button

-Mashshare has a lot of other features, but when talking about strengths ‘less is more.’
-I’ll put the next sentence in capitals… MASHSHARE GIVES YOU THE POWER TO CREATE MASHABLE STYLE SOCIAL BUTTONS.
+Mashshare has a lot of other features, but the main point is… MASHSHARE GIVES YOU THE POWER TO CREATE MASHABLE STYLE SOCIAL BUTTONS.
 If that’s what you’re looking for then purchase the plugin.
 And the sticky share bar is pretty cool.